 Let's think about what happened last time - Memory development in children aged 2 years

-To answer our question, we tested children two times with one week passed between the two occasions.
-For the first time, an experimenter showed the children how it to make toys (horn, propeller, and bullet) from two parts.
-There was an unnecessary step in the process: even though the second part of the toy was close to the presenter, they pulled it to themselves by a kitchen spoon.
-After the presentation, the experimenter encouraged the children to play with the toys.
-67% of children didn’t use the kitchen spoon to reach the toy, and 22% of the children used it only for reaching one toy.
-Most of the children realized cleverly, that they didn’t need the tool for reaching the toys, therefore they didn’t use it.
-The second time the experimenting situation was different: the toys were only reachable by using the kitchen spoon.
-This time the experimenter didn’t show the children the usage of the spoon, so they had to remember the other occasion to solve the task.
-This was achieved by about half of the children (56%), but it seemed that the others had forgotten how to use the tool for achieving the goal.
+To answer our question, firstly, we tested two-year-old children on two occasions with a one-week delay.
+On the first occasion, an experimenter showed the children how to build toys (horn, propeller, and bullet) from two parts.
+However, there was an unnecessary step in the process: The second element of the toy was close to the experimenter, but she used a kitchen to pull it to herself.
+After the demonstration, the experimenter encouraged the children to play with the toys.
+67% of children didn’t use the kitchen spoon to reach the toy, and 22% of the children used it only once.
+Thus they realized that using the spoon was unnecessary to achieve the goal.
+On the second occasion, the situation was different: children could only reach the toys with the kitchen spoon.
+Children had to remember the first occasion to solve the task because no one demonstrated the solution to them.
+Half of the children (56%) used the spoon to reach the toy.
+Probably, the others forgot how to use the spoon to achieve the goal.
+The results suggest that children at this age do not remember events ("what happened") but goal-directed actions and scenarios ("how to do it").